• Diet & Nutrition

 6. Gingko Biloba for brain fog

-For many women, over 70%, brain fog will affect them in menopause.
+Brain fog will affect up to 70% of women according to the Fawcett Society Landmark Study.
 Forgetting words, finding it hard to retain information, lack of focus and memory lapses can make life really difficult.
 Especially at work.

 We lose 1 in 10 menopausal women over 50 in the workplace due to brain fog induced loss of confidence.
 The brain is as dependent on your oestrogen supply as your body.